Sugar Cookies: Grandma’s tested and true recipe will become your go-to recipe for soft and tender cut out sugar cookies you can decorate with icing.

 - Roll out on a floured surface to about 1/8 inch think.
 Cut into shapes and bake on a cookie sheet at 350F for 8-10 minutes .
 Makes about 5-6 dozen cookies.

 These cookies are rolled and cut out, so they’re perfect for using seasonal cookie cutters.

-We kept ours really simple with star shapes, and a thin vanilla glaze.
-But you can get as fancy and extravagant as you like in terms of decorating these.
+We kept ours really simple with star shapes, and a thin vanilla icing.
+Feel free to get as fancy and extravagant as you like in terms of decorating these.
 This sugar cookie recipe is a perfect base for a simple cookie like ours, or a fancy detailed one.